Bobby Richardson

 Robert Clinton Richardson, Jr. (born August 19, 1935) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the New York Yankees from 1955 through 1966.
 Batting and throwing right-handed, he formed a top double play combination with fellow Yankee infielders Clete Boyer and Tony Kubek.
-He became the only World Series Most Valuable Player to be selected from the losing team when he won the award for his play in the 1960 World Series.
-In 1962, he led the American League (AL) in hits with 209 and snared a line drive off the bat of Willie McCovey to win the 1962 World Series for the Yankees.
+In the 1960 World Series he became the only World Series Most Valuable Player to be selected from the losing team.
+In 1962, he led the American League (AL) in hits with 209 and caught a line drive off the bat of Willie McCovey to win the 1962 World Series for the Yankees.

 Born in Sumter, South Carolina, Richardson grew up desiring to play for the Yankees after seeing the 1942 film The Pride of the Yankees.
 Drawing interest from 11 out of 16 MLB teams, he signed with the Yankees and made his debut for them two years later.
 Earning a regular spot on the roster in 1957, Richardson reached his first All-Star Game that year.
 He lost starts at second base to Gil McDougald later in the year, though, and was mostly a reserve player in 1958.
 It was not until 1959 that he would become a regular at second base.
 In 1960, he was named the World Series MVP; though the Yankees lost the Series in seven games to the Pittsburgh Pirates, Richardson batted .367 with 12 runs batted in (RBI).
 He won the next two World Series, ending the 1962 series by catching McCovey's line drive in what The Sporting News called baseball's 13th most memorable play in 1999.
 Richardson led the AL in hits that year, with 209.